Analysis convergence of complex steel connection models

-The finite element analysis might not converge due to several reasons usually due to some element that is not sufficiently supported and can freely move or rotate.
+The finite element analysis might not converge for several reasons, usually due to some element that is not sufficiently supported and can freely move or rotate.

-Finite element analysis requires slightly increasing stress-strain diagram of material models.
-In some cases of complicated models, e.g. with multiple contacts, the increase in divergent iterations might help with convergence.
-This value can be set in Code setup.
-Most common causes of analysis failure are singularities when the parts of a model are not connected properly and are free to move or rotate.
+Finite element analysis requires a slightly increasing stress-strain diagram of material models.
+In some cases of complicated models, e.g., with multiple contacts, the increase in divergent iterations might help with convergence.
+This value can be set in the Code setup.
+The most common causes of analysis failure are singularities when the parts of a model are not connected properly and are free to move or rotate.
 A user is notified and should check the model for missing welds or bolts.
 The deformed shape is shown with the items which caused the first singularity moved 1 m so that singularity may be easily detected.

 Missing welds at gusset plates leading to singularity